Proper, well-built DIY raised garden beds can protect plants from nasty weeds and pests like slugs and snails.

 5. Type of Soil

-Raised garden beds are elevated off the ground, requiring a more absorbent soil mix to retain water and nutrients.
+Raised garden beds are elevated off the ground, requiring a more porous soil mix to retain water and nutrients.

 Coco coir, vermiculite, perlite, and compost mix are appropriate for most houseplants that require both organic and inorganic potting mix.